sarahhaedrich/Big-shark/lab05.md

 Our data from this lab was downloaded from [Tanzania Resilience Academy](https://resilienceacademy.ac.tz/) and [Open Street Map](https://www.openstreetmap.org/).

+# Data Download

-The first step involves downlaoding data from [open street map](https://www.openstreetmap.org/) into QGIS.
-We used these [files] written by our professor, Joe Holler, and proceeded to preform the following steps:
+-- Download data from [open street map](https://www.openstreetmap.org/) into QGIS -- We used these [files] written by our professor, Joe Holler, and proceeded to preform the following steps:
 1. Download Open Street Map data by going to [open street map](https://www.openstreetmap.org/) and zooming to the desired    extent.
 Click "Overpass API" and save the file as a ".osm" file.
 2. Open the convertOSM.bat in Notepad++ and change the database name to your database and the username to your username.
 Save.
 3. Open dsm.style in Notepad++ and edit for the desired tags.
-In our case, we desired schools tags, so the script looked    like this:
-        "node,way     school      text       linear."
-If polygons are desired, change "linear" to "polygons."
-If points are desired, change "node,way" to "node."
 4. Run the convertOSM.bat and the data will download into the PostGIS database!

+-- Download data from [Tanzania Resilience Academy](https://resilienceacademy.ac.tz/) into QGIS --
+1. We first added a WFT feature layer in QGIS
+2. Choose a logical name and insert this url: https://geonode.resilienceacademy.ac.tz/geoserver/ows.
+Hit ok.
+3. Add the "Dar es Salaam Administrative Sub-wards" layer to QGIS
+4. Open DB Manager and connect to your database
+5. Import the "Dar es Salaam Administrative Sub-wards" layer

 After downloading our data, we are reading to use SQL to execute our research question.
+Download our complete and annotated SQL code [here](DSMSchools.sql).

 # Step 1
 We selected for the data that we wanted to use in our analysis.
 Seeing as we wanted to look at number of schools per ward, we used the SELECT tool WHERE amenity = 'school'.
 We added, "CREATE VIEW," so we could have a visualize of the data.